The mantra “don’t put all your eggs in one basket” can be appropriately applied to digital marketing.

 Some spurn paid social channels, but they’re absolutely an important component of a diversified strategy.

-It’s important for brands to diversify their social media presence so that they can reach as many potential customers as possible.
-This means not just having a presence on the major platforms like Facebook, Twitter, Instagram, and LinkedIn, but also exploring niche social networks that are tailored to a specific audience.
+It's important for brands to diversify their social media presence so that they can reach as many potential customers as possible.
+This means not just having a presence on major platforms like Facebook, Twitter, Instagram, and LinkedIn but also exploring niche social networks that are tailored to a specific audience.

 Marketing vs. sales